-This dill rice is the perfect side dish for almost any meat dish out there as it has a beautiful herb flavor that would perfectly compliment chicken, lamb, beef and even fish.
+This dill rice is the perfect side dish for almost any meat dish out there as it has a beautiful herb flavor that perfectly compliments chicken, lamb, beef and even fish.
 There really is no limit to what you can or can't serve with this dish, but here are my favorites:

 - Persian Chicken with Saffron